Protests sweep Myanmar to oppose coup, support Suu Kyi | Law-Order

 In a second day of widespread protests, crowds in the biggest city, Yangon, sported red shirts, red flags and red balloons, the colour of Suu Kyi’s National League for Democracy Party (NLD).
 "We don’t want military dictatorship!
 We want democracy!" they chanted.

+Massive crowds from all corners of Yangon gathered in townships, filling streets as they headed towards the Sule Pagoda at the heart of the city, also a rallying point during the Buddhist monk-led 2007 protests and others in 1988.
+A line of armed police with riot shields set up barricades, but did not try to stop the demonstration.
+Some marchers presented police with flowers.
+One officer was photographed giving a surreptitious three-finger salute.

-They gestured with the three-finger salute that has become a symbol of protest against the coup.
-Drivers honked their horns and passengers held up photos of Nobel Peace Prize laureate Suu Kyi.
-"We don't want a dictatorship for the next generation," said 21-year-old Thaw Zin.
+Protesters gestured with the three-finger salute that has become a symbol of protest against the coup.
+Drivers honked their horns and passengers held up photos of Suu Kyi.
+"We don’t want a dictatorship for the next generation," said 21-year-old Thaw Zin.
 "We will not finish this revolution until we make history.
 We will fight to the end."

-There was no comment from the junta in the capital Naypyitaw, more than 350 km (220 miles) north of Yangon.
+There was no comment from the junta in the capital Naypyidaw, more than 350 km (220 miles) north of Yangon and state-run television news carried no mention of the protests.
 An internal note for U.N. staff estimated that 1,000 people joined a protest in Naypyidaw while there were 60,000 in Yangon alone.
-Protests also were reported in the second city of Mandalay and many towns across the country of 53 million people.
+Protests were reported in the second city of Mandalay and many towns and even villages across the country of 53 million people that stretches from Indian Ocean islands to the fringes of the Himalayas.
+The Yangon protesters dispersed after dark.

 The demonstrations have largely been peaceful, unlike the bloody crackdowns seen in 1998 and 2007.
 But shots were heard in the southeastern town of Myawaddy as uniformed police with guns charged a group of a couple of hundred protesters, live video showed.
-There was no immediate report of casualties.
+Pictures of protesters afterwards showed what appeared to be rubber bullet injuries.

 "On the other, Myanmar society today is entirely different from 1988 and even 2007.
 Anything's possible."
 With no internet and official information scarce, rumours swirled about the fate of Suu Kyi and her cabinet.
 A story that she had been released drew crowds out to celebrate on Saturday, but it was quickly quashed by her lawyer.

 Suu Kyi, 75, faces charges of illegally importing six walkie-talkies and is being held in police detention for investigation until Feb.
 15. Her lawyer said he has not been allowed to see her.
-She spent nearly 15 years under house arrest during decades of struggling to end almost half a century of army rule before the start of a troubled transition to democracy in 2011.
+She won the Nobel Peace Prize in 1991 for campaigning for democracy, and spent nearly 15 years under house arrest during decades of struggling to end almost half a century of army rule before the start of a troubled transition to democracy in 2011.

 Army commander Min Aung Hlaing carried out the coup on the grounds of fraud in a Nov.
 8 election in which Suu Kyi's party won a landslide.
 The electoral commission dismissed the allegations of malpractice.
 More than 160 people have been arrested since the military seized power, said Thomas Andrews, the United Nations special rapporteur on Myanmar.